-Seahawks notes: Pete Carroll says ‘we are counting’ on Jadeveon Clowney playing against Vikings
+Seahawks coach Pete Carroll says ‘we are counting’ on Jadeveon Clowney playing against Vikings, tells team Thanksgiving isn’t an ‘eating circus’

 Carroll said the players would get a brief reminder not to overdo it on their day off, though.

 “Tomorrow is not an eating circus,’’ Carroll said to laughter.
-“And so we’ve got to make sure that the guys are well aware of that …We’ve got a whole bunch of big guys.
+“And so we’ve got to make sure that the guys are well aware of that. …We’ve got a whole bunch of big guys.
 I’m not mentioning names but we’ll make the point.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.